gsoules/MkDocs/digital-archive/docs/plugins/avantsearch/avantsearch.md

 ## Search Results Views
 One of the most powerful features of AvantSearch is its ability to display search results in many different ways which you can customize to meet your needs.
-In addition to the Index View and Tree View presentations described later, the Table View lets you specify any number of different layouts to display results in rows and sortable columns.
+In addition to the Index View presentation described later, the Table View lets you specify any number of different layouts to display results in rows and sortable columns.
 The screen shots that follow show the same AvantSearch results in three different Table View layouts.